2022–23 Dundee F.C. season: March

 Dundee started March with a much-needed win away to Cove Rangers to close the gap at the top to two points ahead of a two-week hiatus.
 Dundee started their final round of fixtures flatly with a drab goalless affair away to Partick Thistle, which left them seven points behind the league leaders.
+In their game in hand four days later though, Dundee stepped up in a big win over promotion rivals Ayr United to close the gap back to four points whilst opening an equal-sized gap on the 3rd placed Honest Men.
+At the end of the month, manager Gary Bowyer was named Scottish Championship Manager of the Month.